 - Preferred Option: Positive although some uncertainties in relation to ECO1 and ECO4 as could add an extra cost burden to a business. - No policy: Not having a policy does not mean that these issues will not be considered or addressed.
 A policy does however provide more certainty.
-The Authority considers the issue of biosecurity and anti-fouling paint important.
+The Authority considers the issue of biosecurity and anti-fouling paint important. - More detailed policy.
+An overly detailed policy specifying what measures should be put in place could restrict some more innovative and viable options coming forward.

-&lt;sup>18 http://thegreenblue.org.uk/~/media/TheGreenBlue/Files-and- Documents/Leaflets/The\Green\Guide\to\Boat\Washdown\Systems.ashx
+15 http://thegreenblue.org.uk/~/media/TheGreenBlue/Files-and-Documents/Leaflets/The Green Guide to Boat Washdown Systems.ashx